 Faculty Council/Senate Oversight Committee (OC) :

 The OC will monitor the grievance process.
-(Additional details on OC committee are provided below in section (11)
+(Additional details on OC committee are provided below in section 370.010 C.11

 Filing a grievance:

-A faculty member files a grievance by the completion of the Grievance Filing Form (Word 43KB) and submission of the form to the GRP.
+A faculty member files a grievance by the completion of the Grievance Filing Form (See attached form in appendix 1) and submission of the form to the GRP.

 The Grievance Filing Form must be the form approved by the GRP.